Conservatism in Israel: Arab and Islamic conservatism in Israel

 Conservatism in Israel is not limited to Israeli Jews, as there are many Israeli Arabs who are conservative as well.
 Mansour Abbas split from the Arab, secular, and mostly left-wing Joint List coalition over his advocacy for conversion therapy.
-Abbas' political party, the United Arab List, or Ra'am, is a socially conservative and moderate Islamist party focusing on anti-LGBT policies, law and order, and supporting a two-state solution.
+Abbas' political party, Ra'am, is a socially conservative and moderate Islamist party focusing on anti-LGBT policies, law and order, and supporting a two-state solution.
 Ra'am mostly gains support from Bedouin Arabs living in the Negev.

-Criticism

-2023 Israeli judicial reform protests on Kaplan Street in Tel Aviv against Netanyahu and his far-right government's Judicial reforms.

-Conservatism in Israel has received criticism from both Zionists and anti-Zionists alike, especially over issues such as supporting the influence of the Israeli Chief Rabbinate on public life, opposition to LGBT rights, Israeli housing issues, judicial reform, and their opposition to a peaceful settlement to the Israeli-Palestinian conflict based upon a two-state solution or Palestinian self-determination.